aws-cloudformation/aws-cloudformation-resource-providers-shield/aws-shield-protection/docs/README.md

 ### Ref

-When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the TPSCode.
+When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the ProtectionArn.

 ### Fn::GetAtt